mariam-lakhsassi/LawAssistant/docs/source/index.rst

 Our law assistant can:

-* Provide accurate answers to common legal questions about
+* Provide accurate answers to common legal questions about financial, commercial and labor law
 * Assist in preparing simple legal documents
 * Help users understand their rights and obligations under Moroccan law